University of Southern Mississippi: Gulf Park campus

 The university's operations on the Mississippi Gulf Coast began in 1947 when Mississippi Southern College first organized classes at Van Hook Hall, on the Methodist Camp Grounds in Biloxi.
 In 1958, the operation was moved to Mary L. Michael Junior High School in Biloxi.
 To meet the educational needs of various occupational fields, the university relocated in 1964 to Keesler Air Force Base.
 In addition, it obtained classroom facilities for night classes from the Jefferson Davis campus of the Mississippi Gulf Coast Junior College.
 It called this complex the USM Harrison County Resident Center.

 In September 1966, Southern Miss extended its offerings by adding the Jackson County Resident Center, located on the Jackson County campus of the MGCCC in Gautier.
 The Jackson County Center was built for the university by the Jackson County Board of Supervisors.
-This effort was encouraged by Dr. Shelby Thames when he was executive vice president of USM.
+This effort was encouraged by Shelby Thames when he was executive vice president of USM.
 The center was constructed with the intention of enabling students in Jackson County to complete four-year degrees in several fields through combined programs at MGCCC and USM.
 In 2009, however, the university decided to close its Jackson County Center and consolidate course offerings at other teaching sites on the Gulf Coast.

 The Gulf Park College for Women in Gulfport, Mississippi, opened in 1921.
 The last commencement was held in 1971 and the University of Southern Mississippi acquired the campus in 1972.
 In March 1972, USM moved its Harrison County Resident Center program from the Jefferson Davis campus of MGCCC to the Gulf Park campus, located on Highway 90 in Long Beach.
 One of the most prominent landmarks on campus is the Friendship Oak.
 This huge live oak tree on the lawn of Hardy Hall and the Administration Building, dates from approximately 1487.
 The earliest available reference to the moniker Friendship Oak is found in an article written by Bob Davis, correspondent for the New York Sun.
 He described the tree in his book People, People, Everywhere (1936).

 In July 1972, the Board of Trustees of State Institutions of Higher Learning established the USM Gulf Park and Keesler Air Force Base Center as an upper-level degree completion regional campus of the university.
 It offered programs leading to degrees at the baccalaureate and graduate levels.
 University development has continued and on August 19, 2002, Southern Miss admitted its first class of freshmen on its Gulf Park Campus.
 USM is the only comprehensive university in the state with dual-campus status.

 In the early 21st century the Gulf Park campus serves as the central campus for several remote teaching centers, including: